Listeriolysin-O, LLO, hlyA.

 Recombinant Listeriolysin O s a single polypeptide protein encoded by the hlyA gene and composed of 529 residues.
 PEST sequence is 19 amino acids peptide located at the protein NH 2-terminus, that targets the toxin for degradation.
 This motif is essential for bacterial virulence.

 Sterile Filtered clear solution.

 The protein contains 50mM NaH2PO4, 1mM EDTA, 2.7mM KCl, 1mM DTT, 5% glycerol and 0.5M NaCl.

 Store at 4°C if entire vial will be used within 2-4 weeks.
 Store, frozen at -20°C for longer periods of time.

 Avoid multiple freeze-thaw cycles.

 Greater than 90.0% as determined by SDS-PAGE.

-2mM DTT is used to reactivate the toxin.
+7x104 HU/mg.
+2mM DTT could be use to reactivate the toxin.